Shincheonji Church of Jesus: Chungnam national university general club association domination scandal

 Students affiliated with Shincheonji took over the Chungnam National University General Club Association, monopolizing positions such as president and other executive roles for five years.
 Numerous irregularities were also uncovered, including designating so-called "ghost clubs" as outstanding clubs and awarding them prize money.
 Following these revelations, the university's General Assembly of Representatives impeached the Shincheonji-affiliated executives of the association.
 The university announced its intention to take action in accordance with school regulations, while the Christian community also expressed plans to issue an official protest.

 Personal data breach

-Shincheonji is educating its members on preparations and behavioral guidelines before holidays, including instructing them to secretly check their family members' phones.
+Shincheonji is educating its members on preparations and behavioral guidelines before the holidays, including instructing them to secretly check their family members' phones.
 Members are told to check their parents' phones for contacts, recent call logs, text messages, and whether there are any group chats on KakaoTalk excluding them.
 However, accessing someone's phone or extracting information without their consent constitutes a violation of privacy (Information and Communications Network Act).
 Since privacy violation laws do not include family exceptions, even family members can face criminal charges for unauthorized access to someone's phone.
 Shincheonji's privacy violations don't end there.
 Detailed information about prospective recruits—such as their names, ages, social security numbers, contact information, addresses, family details, relatives, friends, and personality traits—is also shared and managed in group chats.
 This is another example of illegal activities involving personal data breaches.